enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

     <td rowspan="1">
       <b>Description </b> </td>
     <td rowspan="1">
       <p>We are offering a SaaS solution to efficiently perform continuous simulation and test in highly regulated environments.
-A self-hosted solution with licensing also in a plan</p>
+A licensing plan is also possible</p>
     </td>
       </tr>
      <tr>